-As of 2006, the following six watersheds are implementing reclamation actions endorsed in their AMDAT plan: Little Raccoon Creek, Headwaters of Raccoon Creek, Middle Basin of Raccoon Creek, Monday Creek, Sunday Creek, and Huff Run.
-Leading Creek, Federal Valley and Moxahala continue to plan reclamation activities and make efforts to secure funding for projects in 2007 and beyond.
+As of 2007, the following eight watersheds are implementing reclamation actions endorsed in their AMDAT plan: Little Raccoon Creek, Headwaters of Raccoon Creek, Middle Basin of Raccoon Creek, Monday Creek, Sunday Creek, Huff Run, Leading Creek, and Moxahala.
+Yellow Creek is planning for reclamation activities and making efforts to secure funding for projects in 2008 and beyond.

 Sub-Target 3: "By 2006, report annually on a comparison between acidity and pH concentrations upstream and downstream of AMD project sites and long-term monitoring stations, as compared to acidity and pH reference sites within the Western Allegheny Plateau Eco-region".

-This report and website (www.watersheddata. com) were created to provide ODNR-DMRM, watershed groups, watershed professionals, Ohio EPA, USEPA and all of Ohio's citizens an annual report of the reclamation efforts resulting in water quality and biological changes in Ohio's streams due to mine reclamation.
+This report and website (www.watersheddata. com) were created to provide ODNR-DMRM, watershed groups, watershed professionals, Ohio EPA, USEPA and all of Ohio's citizens an annual report of the reclamation efforts resulting in water quality and biological changes in Ohio's streams due to abandoned mine reclamation.
 This report is available on the website under the reports tab.
-This annual reporting system will be linked to Ohio's Non-Point Source Pollution Management Plan and will continue to be updated year to year.